thomaskleiven/EC/README.txt

 swap-mutation, but this works slightly worse compared to the aforementioned settings.

-I have been following the implementation in
+I have been inspired by the implementation in
 "An improved hybrid genetic algorithm with a new local search procedure" by Wan, Wen and Birch, Jeffrey B, which was published by Hindawi in Journal of Applied Mathematics in 2013.